d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 Most deep learning frameworks choose either imperative or symbolic programming.
 For example, both Theano and TensorFlow (inspired by the latter) make use of symbolic programming, while Chainer and PyTorch utilize imperative programming.
 When designing Gluon, developers considered whether it was possible to harness the benefits of both imperative and symbolic programming.
 The developers believed that users should be able to develop and debug using pure imperative programming, while having the ability to convert most programs into symbolic programming to be run when product-level computing performance and deployment are required This was achieved by Gluon through the introduction of hybrid programming.

 In hybrid programming, we can build models using either the HybridBlock or the HybridSequential classes.
 By default, they are executed in the same way Block or Sequential classes are executed in imperative programming.
+Similar to the correlation between the Sequential Block classes, the HybridSequential class is a HybridBlock subclass.
 When the `hybridize` function is called, Gluon will convert the program’s execution into the style used in symbolic programming.
 In fact, most models can make use of hybrid programming’s execution style.

 Through the use of experiments, this section will demonstrate the benefits of hybrid programming.